kevpstephens/scene-together/README.md

   **A community platform for movie lovers to discover and attend local film screenings**

-  _Tech Returners Software Engineering Bootcamp - Final Project_
+  _Tech Returners - Commissioned Project_

   [![Live Demo](#)](#) • [![GitHub](#)](#)